hotbrightsunshine/mandelbrotpp/README.md

 ## Next improvements

 To improve the performance and the overall usability of Mandelbrotpp, I have decided to:
+-  [x] Once the vector is initialized, only its values should change; the vector shall not be initialized once again at every calculation.
 -  [ ] **Create a configuration file** to customize the global variales of my program.
 Values such as `HEIGHT` or `THRESHOLD` need to be changed by the user.
 -  [ ] Support for **rectangular resolutions** different from 1x1 resolutions.
 -  [ ] Create a **caching system** that is able to memorize already memorized pixels, in order to render only the ones that the program didn't render.
 E.g.: when translating the complex plane (i.e. moving with directional arrows), pixels are always re-rendered.
 This is wrong, because $[-2 -2i, 2 + 2i] \cap [-2.1 -2i, 2.1 + 2i]$ is a really big set of numbers that should be memorized by the program.